A comprehensive guide to options trading & strategies

 Put options

-Put options allow the holder the right, but not the obligation, to sell an underlying asset at a specified strike price before the option expires.
-These options are typically used in bearish markets when investors anticipate a decline in the asset’s price.
-By purchasing a put option, investors can hedge against potential losses or profit from falling prices.
+Put options grant the holder the right, but not the obligation, to sell an underlying asset at a specified strike price before the option expires.
+These options are particularly useful in bearish markets, where investors expect a decline in the price of the underlying asset.

 American vs. European options